 We adopted a substantive approach in assessing the allowance for impairment made by the Bank.
-The following procedures were performed: We checked that the Bank applied a default definition that is consistent with IFRS 9 qualitative default criteria and days past due indicator;

-• We evaluated the reasonableness of the Bank's determination of significant increase in credit risk by checking that a lifetime ECL is recognised when credit risk has increased significantly (Stage 2), a lifetime ECL is recognised on impaired facilities (Stage 3) and a 12-month ECL (Stage 1) is recognised for facilities in Stage 1;
+The following procedures were performed:

-• We reviewed the appropriateness of the exposure at default by checking whether relevant facility specific information have been incorporated in determining the EAD.;
+- We checked that the company applied a default definition that is consistent with IFRS 9 qualitative default criteria and days past due indicator; - We evaluated the reasonableness of the Company's determination of significant increase in credit risk by checking that a lifetime ECL is recognised when credit risk has increased significantly (Stage 2), a lifetime ECL is recognised on impaired facilities (Stage 3) and a 12-month ECL (Stage 1) is recognised for facilities in Stage 1; - We reviewed the appropriateness of the exposure at default by checking whether relevant facility specific forward looking information into the ECL model.